-The election of the President of the Republic takes place by uninominal majority ballot in two rounds.
+The election of the President of the Republic takes place by uninominal majority ballot in two (02) rounds.

-The President of the Republic is elected by the absolute majority of the suffrage expressed.
-If this is not obtained in the first round of the ballot, it proceeds, the fifteenth day, to a second round.
-Only the two candidates having received the greater number of votes [voix] in the first round may present themselves in the second round.
+The President of the Republic is elected with the absolute majority of the suffrage expressed.

+If this is not obtained in the first round of the ballot, it proceeds, the $15^{th}$ day after the proclamation of the definitive results of the first round, to a second round.

+Only the two candidates having obtained the greatest number of votes in the first round may present themselves in the second round.

-In the case of withdraw or death of either candidate, between the two rounds, the [candidates] following present themselves in the order of their ranking.
+In the case of withdrawal or of death of either of the two (02) candidates, between the two (02) rounds, the [candidates] following [may] present themselves in the order of their ranking.

-In the second round, the candidate who has received the greater number of votes is declared elected.
+In the second round, the candidate who has received the greatest number of votes is declared elected.